-141. This restrictive, expensive, time-consuming, and potentially politicized process is inappropriate in the context of abortion care, as the policy objectives COPN laws were designed to achieve are simply inapplicable.
-COPN laws are chiefly concerned with curbing supplierinduced demand, yet abortion providers cannot artificially increase demand for their services; abortions can only be provided to pregnant individuals who have made the highly personal decision to terminate their pregnancies.
+- 144. This restrictive, expensive, time-consuming, and potentially politicized process is inappropriate in the context of abortion care, as the policy objectives COPN laws were designed to achieve are simply inapplicable.
+COPN laws are chiefly concerned with curbing supplier-induced demand, yet abortion providers cannot artificially increase demand for their services; abortions can only be provided to pregnant individuals who have made the highly personal decision to terminate their pregnancies.
 COPN laws are also commonly understood to curb the "medical arms race" between providers in a given area, where medical facilities stockpile unnecessarily expensive, cutting-edge technology to compete for doctors and patients.
-Unlike many other more complicated medical interventions, abortion is a simple, safe medical procedure that does not require any complicated equipment.

-142. Further, in Virginia, procedures with comparable or higher risks are routinely performed in outpatient, non-Surgical Center clinical and physician's office settings, including, among others, vasectomy, colonoscopy, surgery to remove fibroids, and endometrial ablation.
-Case 3:18-cv-00428-HEH Document 1 Filed 06/20/18 Page 37 of 62 PageID# 37

-143. Limiting the provision of abortion care after 13 weeks, 6 days LMP to facilities that meet the standards for inpatient hospitals or Outpatient Surgical Hospitals has not enhanced the safety of abortion procedures in Virginia or otherwise furthered the Commonwealth's interest in protecting women's health.

-144. The Hospital Requirement also contains no exception for cases in which a pregnant person needs an immediate abortion because their health is at risk.
+Unlike many other more complicated medical interventions, abortion is a simple, safe medical procedure that does not require any complicated equipment. - 145.
+Further, in Virginia, procedures with comparable or higher risks are routinely performed in outpatient, non-Surgical Center clinical and physician's office settings, including, among others, vasectomy, colonoscopy, surgery to remove fibroids, and endometrial ablation. - 146.
+Limiting the provision of abortion care after 13 weeks, 6 days LMP to facilities that meet the standards for inpatient hospitals or Outpatient Surgical Hospitals has not enhanced the safety of abortion procedures in Virginia or otherwise furthered the Commonwealth's interest in protecting women's health. - 147.
+The Hospital Requirement also contains no exception for cases in which a pregnant person needs an immediate abortion because their health is at risk.
+This puts Dr. Doe at risk of criminal prosecution for providing urgent, medically necessary health care to her patients.

-145. In addition to its disregard for patients' health, the Hospital Requirement contains impermissibly vague language that invites confusion and arbitrary enforcement.
-Although it applies to "second trimester" abortions, that term is not defined.

-146. The Hospital Requirement also does not define the term "hospital."
-Yet, Virginia statutes and regulations reference at least three types of hospitals, including general hospitals, special hospitals, and Outpatient Surgical Hospitals, each of which is subject to specific licensing requirements.

-147. Prior to 2013, the definition of "Outpatient Surgical Hospitals" in the hospital regulations explicitly included "outpatient abortion clinics," but was not enforced against any physician's offices providing first trimester abortion care.

-148. In 2013, when the separate Licensing Regulations for first trimester clinics were adopted, the term "outpatient abortion clinics" was stricken from the definition of "Outpatient Surgical Hospitals."

-149. Consequently, it is unclear what type of "hospital" licensure satisfies the statutory requirement for second trimester abortions.

-150. Adding to the confusion, the Supreme Court has found that second trimester hospital requirements are unconstitutional.
+- 148. In addition to its disregard for patients' health, the Hospital Requirement contains impermissibly vague language that invites confusion and arbitrary enforcement.
+Although it applies to "second trimester" abortions, that term is not defined. - 149.
+The Hospital Requirement also does not define the term "hospital."
+Yet, Virginia statutes and regulations reference at least three types of hospitals, including general hospitals, special hospitals, and Outpatient Surgical Hospitals, each of which is subject to specific licensing requirements. - 150.
+As neither the Felony Abortion Statute nor the Hospital Requirement contain a scienter requirement, Dr. Doe would be subject to criminal prosecution for a Class 4 Felony for providing abortion care to a patient at any time after the first trimester of pregnancy in a medical facility that is not a "hospital" licensed by VDH, regardless of the circumstances in which such care was provided, and even if she mistakenly believed the facility to be a licensed "hospital." - 151.
+Prior to 2013, the definition of "Outpatient Surgical Hospitals" in the hospital regulations explicitly included "outpatient abortion clinics," but was not enforced against any physician's offices providing first trimester abortion care. - 152.
+In 2013, when the separate Licensing Regulations for first trimester clinics were adopted, the term "outpatient abortion clinics" was stricken from the definition of "Outpatient Surgical Hospitals." - 153.
+Consequently, it is unclear what type of "hospital" licensure satisfies the statutory requirement for second trimester abortions. - 154.
+Adding to the confusion, the Supreme Court has found that second trimester hospital requirements are unconstitutional.
 The Court in Simopoulos v.
-Virginia, 462 U.S. 506

-Case 3:18-cv-00428-HEH Document 1 Filed 06/20/18 Page 38 of 62 PageID# 38

-(1983), however, declined to strike down the Hospital Requirement because it believed outpatient abortion facilities in which second trimester abortion care was provided qualified as "outpatient hospitals" under the Code of Virginia-and were therefore subject to less stringent regulations than inpatient hospitals.
+Virginia, 462 U.S. 506 (1983), however, declined to strike down the Hospital Requirement because it believed outpatient abortion facilities in which second trimester abortion care was provided qualified as "outpatient hospitals" under the Code of Virginia-and were therefore subject to less stringent regulations than inpatient hospitals.

-151. The ruling in Simopoulos rests on a regulatory definition that saved the statute from unconstitutionality, but which no longer exists.
+155. The ruling in Simopoulos rests on a regulatory definition that saved the statute from unconstitutionality, but which no longer exists.